systopia/funding/docs/usage/usage.md

 The phases might overlap each other despite being depicted separately in the diagram.
 Drawdowns can be submitted during the execution of the funding activity and proofs for the clearing draft can be uploaded before the drawdown phase is finished.
 Consider for example a funding activity that consists of a series of workshops.
 Then it is possible to withdraw money and upload a proof over how the money was used for every workshop separately.

-!!! important
+**Important**
 The funding framework is still under development.
 The implementation of the clearing phase is currently a work in progress.
 Some of the depicted functionalities in this phase do not exist yet.